 Why it matters

-- Leah Libresco Sargeant's book critiques modern feminism for neglecting the unique aspects of womanhood, emphasizing the need for a more inclusive approach.
+- Leah Libresco Sargeant's book critiques modern feminism for neglecting the unique aspects of womanhood.

 What’s next